python/cpython/Doc/reference/expressions.rst

 .. rubric:: Mangled names in imports

 For identifiers declared using :keyword:`import` statements, the mangling rule is slightly different.
-Throughout this paragraph, assume that we have the following filesystem layout and, unless stated otherwise, the code snippets are in the ``__main__.py`` file.
+Throughout this paragraph, we consider the following filesystem layout with code snippets in the ``__main__.py`` file.

 .. code-block:: text